Ada026/Terraform-OCI-1/README.md

 - Open your terminal

-- create a folder for save your job/ work being done
+- create a folder to save your job/ work being done

 ```
 mkdir (name of choice)